-Depending on your work, you may find yourself needing to video conference with a few or many people.
-While most any video platform and kit can work great for one-to-one video calls, I’d like to share lessons learnt in my previous roles and during my time in EMBL-EBI’s Web Development team.
+Depending on your work, you may find yourself needing to video conference with one or many people.
+While almost any video platform and kit can work great for one-to-one video calls, I’d like to share lessons learnt in my previous roles and during my time in EMBL-EBI’s Web Development team.

 1. Mute when you don’t plan to speak

 This tip is extra important when you’re using your computer’s built-in microphone and speakers.
 It’s tough enough chatting over video, but it’s even worse when a viewer’s microphone picks up the speakers voice and echoes it back in.